Connect with others who understand.

 Surgically Implanted Devices

-Several types of devices can be implanted into the heart to help improve its function and relieve cardiomyopathy symptoms.
+Several types of devices can be implanted into the heart to help improve function and relieve cardiomyopathy symptoms.
+These devices include:

-An implantable cardioverter-defibrillator (ICD) doesn’t treat cardiomyopathy itself.
-Instead, it monitors for and corrects abnormal heart rhythms — a serious complication of cardiomyopathy.
-An ICD works by monitoring the heart’s rhythm and delivering electric shocks as necessary to control abnormal rhythms.
+• Implantable cardioverter-defibrillator — An implantable cardioverter-defibrillator (ICD) monitors for and corrects abnormal heart rhythms, a serious complication of cardiomyopathy.
+An ICD doesn’t treat cardiomyopathy itself but works by delivering electric shocks as necessary to control abnormal rhythms.

-A pacemaker is a small device placed under the skin of the chest or the abdomen.
+• Pacemaker — This small device is placed under the skin of the chest or the abdomen.
 Like an ICD, a pacemaker uses electrical impulses to control arrhythmias.

-A ventricular assist device (VAD), which helps blood circulate through the heart, can be used as a long-term treatment or in the short term while waiting for a heart transplant.
-VADs are usually considered when less-invasive approaches have proven unsuccessful.
+• Ventricular assist device — A ventricular assist device (VAD), which helps blood circulate through the heart, can be used as a long-term treatment or in the short term while waiting for a heart transplant.
+VADs are usually considered when less-invasive approaches haven’t worked.

 Surgery

-Septal myectomy, an open-heart surgery, involves removing part of the thickened septum (heart muscle wall) separating the two bottom heart chambers (ventricles).
-This surgery improves blood flow through the heart and reduces mitral valve regurgitation (when the heart’s mitral valve doesn’t close tightly, which allows blood to flow backward in the heart).
+• Septal myectomy — This open-heart surgery involves removing part of the thickened septum (heart muscle wall) separating the two bottom ventricles (heart chambers).
+Septal myectomy improves blood flow through the heart and reduces mitral valve regurgitation, a condition in which the heart’s mitral valve doesn’t close tightly, allowing blood to flow backward in the heart.

 Nonsurgical Procedures